ritster/bav-browser/README.md

 # bav-browser

+bav-browser is a JBrowse2-based genome browser for curated Banna virus (BAV) datasets.
+Please follow the instructions below to interact with our web-facing instance of the database or to set up your own!
+For a detailed description of datasets and bioinformatics analyses, please see [datasets.md](https://github.com/ritster/bav-browser/blob/main/datasets.md).

 ## Interaction via the Web

 Please visit ***#TODO: GitHub pages link*** to interact with a fully-installed version of the bav-browser.